-Affidavits of due diligence are not appropriate in every situation, and the exact form may vary by state.
-Service of process is a critical component to legal proceedings, and failing to find or locate a defendant could have severe legal and financial implications on the parties involved.
-Before using or submitting an affidavit of due diligence, a professional investigator and or process server will work closely with an Attorney to make sure the diligence is proper and comprehensive.
+Affidavits of due diligence are not appropriate in every situation, and the exact format and criteria may vary by state.
+Service of process is a critical component to legal proceedings, and failing to find or locate a defendant or witness could have severe legal and financial implications on the parties involved.
+Before using or submitting an affidavit of due diligence, a professional investigator and or process server will work closely with an attorney to make sure the diligence is proper and comprehensive.

 When a defendant cannot be served legal process in any capacity due to not being found the services of a professional Private Investigation Agency and or Licensed Private Process Servers is crucial to a credible means for alternate service.
-The Due Diligence affidavit must provide specific and broad information that proves Diligence efforts, search and inquiry were made by a licensed professional investigator.
+The due diligence affidavit must provide specific and broad information that proves diligent efforts, search and inquiry were made by a licensed professional investigator.

-Our Due Diligence administrative services offer a credible and for Court Affidavit of Due Diligent Inquiry and Search to Attorneys seeking an alternate means for service process.
 Due diligence in a broad sense refers to the level of research, judgment, determination, and professional inquiries that a legal service provider would reasonably be expected to do under particular circumstances.
 In other words, before a diligent search affidavit can be finalized information found therough extensive investigative efforts must be iron clad, verifiable and indisputable.

-Due diligence services is a process of acquiring objective and reliable information, generally on a person, directors of a company, and prior to a specific event or decision.
+Due diligence services is a process of acquiring objective and reliable information, generally on a person, director or employee of a company, and prior to a specific event or decision.
 It is usually a systematic investigative effort, which is used to gather the critical facts and descriptive information which are most relevant to the making of an informed decision on a matter before the courts.

 Due diligence is a program of critical analysis that companies undertake prior to making business decisions in such areas as corporate mergers/acquisitions or major product purchases/sales.
-The due diligence process, whether outsourced or executed in-house, is in essence an attempt to provide Attorneys and Judges with reliable and complete background information about a defendant who cannot be found or served by typical or traditional means.
+The due diligence process, whether outsourced or executed in-house, is in essence an attempt to provide attorneys and judges with reliable and complete background information about a defendant or witness who cannot be found or served by typical or traditional means.

 Many investigate experts caution that the due diligence process is incomplete if it does not incorporate at least ten crucial elements of a critical check list.
 The check list is not written in stone nor is it statutory.
-The list is at the discretion of the Private Investigator and at the direction of an attorney and is drafted as a means to show the extent of efforts placed on trying to ascertain the whereabouts of a person.
+The list is at the discretion of the Private Investigator and at the direction of an attorney and is drafted as a means to show the court the extent of efforts placed on trying to ascertain the whereabouts of a person.